 It should then be recalled that the "entry threshold" for enforcing Anti-Mafia legislation is the fact that sufficient circumstantial evidence exists to demonstrate the Mafia membership of the individual concerned.

-The provisions (3) do not apply just to "anyone", but only, under the explicit wording of section 1, to anyone against whom there is "circumstantial evidence indicating membership of a Mafia type conspiracy".
+(3) do not apply just to "anyone", but only, under the explicit wording of section 1, to anyone against whom there is "circumstantial evidence indicating membership of a Mafia type conspiracy".
 In other words, if insufficient circumstantial evidence exists of such membership, the Anti-Mafia legislation cannot be enforced, and the powers it provides for cannot be used.

 What this circumstantial evidence is supposed to consist of is a question that has to be answered referring to the technical and legal meaning of the word: Italian law holds that while direct evidence is certain, circumstantial evidence is only probable evidence of the fact indicated; however, even circumstantial evidence can be used to provide certainty about a fact or event and can therefore be used as the basis for a verdict, whenever it is based on safe presuppositions, criteria of causal normality, and is unambiguous, and converges to demonstrate one and the same fact.